organisciak/dissertation/document/4_posterior.md

 [^twoletter]: Using the frequencies calculated by @norvig_english_, these are: TH, OF, AN, IN, TO, CO, RE, BE, FO, PR, WH, HA, MA, WI, HE, IS, NO, WA, ON, DE, ST, SE, AS, IT, CA, HI, SO, WE, AR, DI, MO, AL, SU, PA, FR, ME, OR, SH, LI, CH, WO, PO, EX, BY, AT, FI, PE, BU, LA, NE, UN, LE, SA, TR, HO, YO, LO, DO, FA, SI, GR, EN, AC, MI, TE, BO, BA, GO, SP, OU, PL, EV, AB, TA, RA, US, BR, CL, DA, GE, TI, FE, AD, MU, IM, AP, RO, NA, SC, PU, EA, CR, VI, CE, OT, AM, AG, UP, RI, VE.

+For each query, a description of what constitute the different levels of relevance will be written by myself, and the relevance of the first one hundred results will be rated by paid workers on a graded relevance scale.

 It is likely that Pinterest's own retrieval model incorporates additional implicit feedback from users in the form of click-through data.
-This is a useful indicator of a item's quality <!--TODO1: this section looks old-->
+This is a useful indicator of a item's quality, itself a form of crowd-contributed retrieval evidence, but is well-studied and too removed from the scope of this study to undertake.
-For each query, a description of what constitute the different levels of relevance will be written by myself, and the relevance of the first one hundred results will be rated by paid workers on a graded relevance scale.

 -------------------------------------------------------------------------------
 appetizers, art, ab workout, animals, apartment decorating, appetizers, art,